nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 You can find the source code of both parts in :file:`samples/bluetooth/direct_test_mode/src`.

-The DTM sample contains a driver for a 2-wire UART interface.
+This sample contains a driver for a 2-wire UART interface and an experimental HCI UART interface.
+Unless otherwise stated, all following commands and references describe the 2-wire interface.
-The driver maps two-octet commands and events to the DTM library, as specified by the Bluetooth Low Energy DTM specification.
+The 2-wire driver maps two-octet commands and events to the DTM library, as specified by the Bluetooth Low Energy DTM specification.
+The HCI driver accepts HCI commands in H4 format and implements a minimal set of HCI commands usually sufficient to run DTM testing.

 .. figure:: /images/bt_dtm_dut.svg
    :alt: nRF5 with DTM as a DUT